 Surgery is not the only treatment for OAB.

-There are treatments for OAB that can help with symptoms.
+There are treatments to help people manage OAB symptoms.